rclone/rclone/docs/content/drive.md

 #### --drive-server-side-across-configs

-Allow server side operations (eg copy) to work across different drive configs.
+Allow server-side operations (eg copy) to work across different drive configs.

-This can be useful if you wish to do a server side copy between two different Google drives.
+This can be useful if you wish to do a server-side copy between two different Google drives.
 Note that this isn't enabled by default because it isn't easy to tell if it will work between any two configurations.